 Mini-grants of up to $1,000 are intended to be a flexible funding opportunity that may support a broad range of community needs throughout the year.
 Please review 2023-SCF-Mini-Grant-Guidelines to determine your eligibility before applying.

 The Seward Community Foundation’s Advisory Board reviews mini-grant applications at their monthly meeting and the deadline to submit an application for consideration is the 5th of each month.
 If you are a current grantee and need to complete a grant report, please note that these are completed using the online grant system.

 Please direct general questions to SCF’s local Program Manager, Amy Hankins, at: email@example.com.
 Please direct eligibility and technical questions about the online grants system to The Alaska Community Foundation’s Affiliate Program staff at: firstname.lastname@example.org or call 907-334-6700.

 Online Grant Reporting Tutorial

 Annual Grant Program

-Please review Seward Community Foundation’s Annual Grant Guidelines to determine your organization’s eligibility before applying.
+Please review 2023-SCF-Annual-Grant-Guidelines to determine your organization’s eligibility before applying.